earthspecies/aves/README.md

 Output embeddings can be saved as torch tensors (`--save_as pt`) or numpy arrays (`--save_as npy`)

 #### Running tests
-To run tests, from the root folder run ```pytest tests/```.
-One of the tests requires that you download the *birdaves-biox-large.onnx* model file and place it in the ./aves folder.
+To run tests, from the root folder run ```pytest -v -s tests/```.
+One of the tests requires that you download the *birdaves-biox-large.onnx* model file and place it in a ./models folder in the repo root folder.
 If the model file is not found, this test will be skipped.

 #### AVES feature extraction examples
 These examples are based on the torchaudio version of the model weights.